Skip to main content

 sudo nano /etc/nginx/sites-available/magento

-Let's create a link in the site-enabled to enable the new vhost in NginX
+Create a link in site-enabled to enable the new vhost in NginX

 sudo ln -s /etc/nginx/sites-available/magento /etc/nginx/sites-enabled/